 3. PARTICIPATION, REGISTRATION AND ELIGIBILITY:

-i.)
-This tournament is open only to current members of ABA who are over 12 years of age.
-Contestants over 12 but under 18 years of age must be accompanied by a person over 18 years of age and have a parent or guardian signature on an ABA Liability Release form prior to entering the tournament.
-Contestants 12 years of age must wear a PFD during tournament hours while in the boat.
-Contestants under 14 years of age are not permitted to operate a boat in any ABA tournament.
-Contestants under the age of 18 years must be accompanied by their guardian or an adult over the age of 18 and guardian must sign a liability release form.
+ii.)
+This tournament is open only to current members of ABA who are 12 years of age or older.
+Contestants between 12 and 18 years of age must have a parent or guardian signature prior to entering the tournament.
 Proof of age to the satisfaction of tournament officials is the responsibility of the potential competitor.
 ABA may at any time decline to accept tournament entries for any reason.
-Any candidate who, in the judgment of the ABA, is disabled in such a manner as to unfairly hinder their partner or endanger the safety and well-being of their partner or themselves will not be eligible.
+Any candidate who, in the judgment of the ABA, is disabled in such a manner as to unfairly hinder their partner or endanger the safety and well-being of other anglers or themselves will not be eligible.

+v.)
 A properly completed and signed official entry form and entry fee must be received by ABA HQ prior to the event deadline date, or at the official on-site registration.
 Entry deadline date for each event will be ten (10) days prior to the event.
 Entries received after the entry deadline date will be assessed a $5.00 late fee.
 Entry fees will only be refunded and/or transferred if notification is made to ABA Tournament Department prior to WEDNESDAY 5pm CST, prior to the scheduled event, NO EXCEPTION.
 There will be a $20.00 processing fee per tournament for refunds.
 Contestants are expected to compete every day for which they are qualified and registered, failure to do so will result in a penalties assessment under PENALITIES above.
 Tournament Director reserve the right to refund, for any reason, anglers membership and/or entry fee.

 4. SPORTSMANSHIP/CODE OF CONDUCT: Anglers participating in ABA sanctioned event shall observe this code of conduct and the applicable rules for the specific event in which he/she is participating.
 Anglers shall, at all times, conduct themselves in a manner becoming ABA anglers and their actions will not reflect unfavorably on ABA, its members, officers or representatives, tournaments or sponsors.
 To this end, anglers shall use their best efforts to demonstrate professionalism and integrity in support of the sport of bass fishing.
 Any angler who violates any of the provisions of the Angler Code of Conduct will be subject to fines, forfeiture of tournament winnings, probation, suspension from competing in ABA sanctioned events, permanently banned from competition, or any combination thereof deemed appropriate by ABA.
 Competitors are expected to follow high standards of sportsmanship, courtesy, safety and conservation.